-Damper Actuator(s) - The TV-VVTZC-E2's built-in 45 in/lb (5 Nm) actuator has a 154 second full travel time for 90° operation.
+Damper Actuator(s) - The TV-VAVB3-E2's 45 in/lb (5 Nm) actuator has a 154 second full travel time for 90° operation.
 For field retrofit applications, the actuator can be adjusted for a damper stroke between 30° and 90°, and it can be configured to move clockwise (default) or counterclockwise.

-If the built-in actuator's torque is insufficient for large damper applications, the TV-VVTZC-E2's analog output can drive an external, 0-10 volt, high-torque actuator.
-Or, the controller can drive one or more additional slave actuators.
-A slave actuator must be mounted and configured to fully close the damper when the output signal is 0 volts.
-See Wiring field-supplied actuators to the analog output. (page 50)
+If the built-in actuator's torque is insufficient for large damper applications, the TV-VAVB3-E2's analog output can drive an external, 0-10 volt, high-torque actuator.